BedrockStreaming/CodingDojo/KataCola/README.md

 We need to integrate the change system.
 Try to return less coin possible (If you need to return 20 cents, use 1 coin of 20, instead of 2 coins of 10).
 Tips:
-Alaways try to return the max of high valuable coins.
+Always try to return the max of high valuable coins.

 If you need to return 50 cents, you should try to return in this order:
  - 1 coin of 50 cents